-Slovenská sporiteľňa, a. s. (hereafter 'the Bank' or 'Parent company') has its registered office at Tomášikova 48, 832 37 Bratislava, the Slovak Republic.
+Slovenská sporiteľňa, a.s. (hereafter 'the Bank') has its registered office at Tomášikova 48, 832 37 Bratislava, Slovak Republic.
 The Bank was incorporated on 15 March 1994 and registered in the Commercial Register on 1 April 1994.
-The identification number of the Bank is 00 151 653 and its tax identification number is 2020411536.
-The Bank is a universal Bank offering a wide range of Banking and financial services to commercial, financial and private customers, principally in the Slovak Republic.
+The identification number of the Bank is 00 151 653.
+The tax identification number of the Bank is 2020411536.

+The Bank is a universal Bank offering a wide range of banking and financial services to commercial, financial and private customers, principally in the Slovak Republic.

-As at 30 June 2018 the sole shareholder of the Bank was Erste Group Bank AG with the registered office located at Am Belvedere 1, 1100 Vienna, Austria.
-The financial statements of Erste Group Bank AG (the parent) will be available after their completion the austrian court Firmenbuchgericht Wien, Marxergasse 1a, 1030 Vienna.
+As at 30 June 2018 the sole shareholder of the Bank was Erste Group Bank AG with the registered office located at: Am Belvedere 1, 1100 Vienna, Austria.
+The financial statements of Erste Group Bank AG (the parent) will be available after their completion on the Austrian court Firmenbuchgericht Wien, Marxergasse 1a, Vienna 1030.

-The ultimate controlling parties of Erste Group Bank AG as at 30 June 2018 were DIE ERSTE oesterreichische Spar-Casse Privatstiftung and CaixaBank S.A..
-Information on the parent company's shareholder structute are published in the financial statements of Erste Group Bank AG for the year 2017.
+The ultimate controlling parties of Erste Group Bank AG as at 30 June 2018 were DIE ERSTE oesterreichische Spar-Casse Privatstiftung and CaixaBank S.A.
+The financial statements of Erste Group Bank AG (the parent) will be available after their completion on the Austrian court Firmenbuchgericht Wien, Marxergasse 1a, Vienna 1030.

-The Board of Directors of the Group had four members as at 30 June 2018: Ing.Peter Krutil (chairman), Mag.
+The Board of Directors of the Bank had four members as at 30 June 2018: Ing.Peter Krutil (chairman), Mag.
 Alexandra Habeler-Drabek (member), Ing.
 Zdeněk Románek (member) and Ing.
 Pavel Cetkovský.